GegznaV/ds-help/test_spyshema_sqlite/README.md

 Java is installed.

-The files (exept the database) can be found in this repo.
+The files can be found in this repo.

 Subfolder `html` should also be created.